maskalix/cmnds/scripts/README.md

 - it updates & upgrades all packages with optional docker restoration (for cases where you have custom docker deamon.js - so it stops docker, copies back your modified and starts it again) - you need file /data/scripts/docker-recover.sh

 ## other commands
-- to add to the list: dockup, smartchck
+- to add to the list: dockup, smartchck, cert, revpro-init